iotaledger/documentation-platform/docs/iri/0.1/how-to-guides/subscribe-to-events-in-the-iri.md

 * An Internet connection

 1. Create a working directory called zmq-example

     ```bash
     $ mkdir zmq-example && cd zmq-example
     ```

-2. In the zmq-example directory, install the zeromq library by doing the following:
+2. In the zmq-example directory, install the zeromq library

     ```bash
     $ npm install zeromq --save
     ```

 3. Create a file called index.js in the zmq-example directory

-4. In the index.js file, copy and paste the following code:
+4. In the index.js file, copy and paste the following:

     ```javascript
     let zmq = require('zeromq');
     //Create a zmq socket